WHAT’S ON at KAT58

 At 2.45pm 71 Brethren, clothed in their regalia, assembled outside the Abbey Row Centre and thereafter walked in Masonic procession to the grounds of Kelso Abbey.
-The RWM introduced Bro Allan J Marshall PM who welcomed the Brethren and called upon Worshipful Provincial Grand Secretary Bro Jock W Blackie to address the assembly.
+The Right Worshipful Master, Bro Graeme White, introduced Bro Allan J Marshall PM who welcomed the Brethren and called upon Worshipful Provincial Grand Secretary Bro Jock W Blackie to address the assembly.

 The full text of Bro Blackie’s oration is here appended in for posterity,